-You should remove the identifier anytime the identified user logs out.
+You should remove the Custom ID anytime the identified user logs out.

-User identifiers are case and whitespace sensitive.
+Custom IDs are case and whitespace sensitive.
 If you want to avoid potential issues, you may want to lowercase and trim the Custom ID string.

 null) when the user logs out.

-While email addresses are an appropriate identifiers, we suggest you hash them before setting them as your identifier, for privacy reasons.
+While emails are an appropriate custom ID, we suggest to hash them before setting them as your custom ID, for privacy reasons.